Contribution to the Global Fund to Fight AIDS, Tuberculosis and Malaria (GF)

 - Globaler Fonds zur Bekämpfung von AIDS, Tuberkulose und Malaria

-It is one of the international organisations channeling the majority of international funds for the area of malaria, TB and HIV/AIDS especially to low income countries where these diseases affect many people.
+It is one of the international organizations channeling the most funds in the area of Malaria, TB and HIV/AIDS especially in low income countries where these diseases affect many people.
 The Global Fund is an important actor of Geneva’s role as international health capital.

 |Strategische Schwerpunkte der Schweiz und der Organisation und deren Kohärenz||